 The Senior Leadership Team is the data controller.
-They have ultimate responsibility for how the school manage data.
-They delegate this processing to individuals to act on their behalf, that is the relevant school staff in each setting.
+They have ultimate responsibility for how the school and trust manage data.
+They delegate this processing to individuals to act on their behalf, that is the is the trust central team and the relevant school staff in each setting.
 The data controller can also have contracts and agreements in place with outside agencies who are data processors.